Matra Government to Government - Matra G2G

 Duration of the project

-The project that forms the basis for your subsidy application will take a minimum of 2 and a maximum of 4 years.
-The project must start within 6 months of the application's approvals to start within 6 months of approval of the application.
+The project that forms the basis of your subsidy application must take a minimum of 2 and a maximum of 4 years.
+The project must start within 6 months of approval of the application.

 How to apply for a Matra G2G subsidy